cabforum/servercert/docs/BR.md

   * Each `RelativeDistinguishedName` MUST contain exactly one `AttributeTypeAndValue`.
   * Each `RelativeDistinguishedName`, if present, is encoded within the `RDNSequence` in the order that it appears in [Section 7.1.4.2](#7142-subject-attribute-encoding).
     * For example, a `RelativeDistinguishedName` that contains a `countryName` `AttributeTypeAndValue` pair MUST be encoded within the `RDNSequence` before a `RelativeDistinguishedName` that contains a `stateOrProvinceName` `AttributeTypeAndValue`.
+  * Each `Name` MUST NOT contain more than one instance of a given `AttributeTypeAndValue` across all `RelativeDistinguishedName`s unless explicitly allowed in these Requirements.

 **Note**: [Section 7.1.2.2.2](#71222-cross-certified-subordinate-ca-naming) provides an exception to the above `Name` encoding requirements when issuing a [Cross-Certified Subordinate CA Certificate](#7122-cross-certified-subordinate-ca-certificate-profile), as described within that section.